 know what to do.

 when I became pregnant, I figured it would just come naturally to me.
 I thought I would "just say no".
 I am a product of the 80's after all!
 I thought little about "preparing" myself mentally or physically for such an event.
 As I got farther along, I began to seek out more information.
 I was still with my OB-GYN.
 She seemed to be on board with no medication, but other interventions were going to be hard to avoid.
-At our hospital tour the nurses made it very clear to us that there were rules and they were not willing to stray from them.
+At our hospital tour the nurses made it very clear that there were rules and they were not willing to stray from them.
 I knew that